JoseACortes/USDASpring2025/Diagnostic/presentation/transcript.md

 ## Spectrum Analysis

-*This is the spectrum resulting from simulating the MINS scanning a soil sample of an x% to y% carbon silicone mixture by weight, although the resulting spectrum comes from interactions with both elements, spikes of activity around characteristic energy levels are visible and prominent.
+*This is the spectrum resulting from simulating the MINS scanning a soil sample of an 9% Carbon to 91% silicone mixture by weight, although the resulting spectrum comes from interactions with both elements, spikes of activity around characteristic energy levels are visible and prominent.
 We refer to these spikes as peaks, and they are the basis of analysis methods.
 The problem is formulated around taking these spectrums and deriving the elemental composition of the sample, we call this the deconvolution of spectra.*

 ## Data Generation